 Note: Custom bots come with a few templates.
 You can start from scratch or with a template and customize it to meet your needs.

 To create, edit and set Custom Bots live you must have permission to send messages to more than one person at a time.
-Permissions are only available to customers on a Pro plan.
+Permissions are only available on certain Intercom plans.
+See our plans and pricing here.

 Add a title